SOCON COACH OF THE YEAR: 2010 • 2011 • 2013 • 2014

 One of Murray’s favorite endeavors is the Player Development Complex.
 The Mocs’ practice home is shared with the First Tee of Chattanooga.
 Instead of just utilizing the facility, Murray and her student-athletes have taken work days at the facility which has a two-fold effect.

 One, the team learns all that goes into making their practice home functional.
 Secondly, it gives them a better appreciation for what others do to make it an elite game-building experience.

 In May 2011, Murray received special recognition for her impact on the lives of young people.
 The Boys and Girls Club of Cleveland honored her with the Empowering Women Global Award.

 She gained her first taste of coaching experience working as an assistant to JSU Head Coach James Hobbs, a longtime, successful collegiate head coach.
-In 2005, Murray helped guide the Gamecocks women's team to the Ohio Valley Conference Championship and the program's first-ever trip to the NCAA Regional Tournament.
-JSU placed 20th at the NCAA East Regional.
+In 2005, Murray helped guide the Gamecocks women's team to the Ohio Valley Conference Championship and the program's first-ever trip to the NCAA Regional Tournament where JSU placed 20th.

 A native of Dumfries, Scotland, she was a member of the Scottish golf team.
 She also represented Scottish National Teams for both lacrosse and soccer.

 Murray completed PAS (Plott Advanced Systems) qualifications, Reaching Your Potential Inc., a program that relates personality with movement in discovering your own learning styles.
 She is TPI (Titleist Performance Institute) certified golf fitness instructor.